What Is a Converged Network?

 In essence, it consolidates multiple IT components (e.g., servers, storage, networking infrastructure, infrastructure management software and automation tools) into an optimized package.
 Network convergence centralizes the management of infrastructure resources to help lower costs, increase resource-utilization rates and improve service availability.

-In communication, a converged network may consolidate telephone, video and data transmission.
-In hospitality, a converged network may bring together Voice over Internet Protocol (VoIP), high-speed internet access (HSIA), television delivered over IP (IPTV) and property management software.
+In communication, a network convergence may consolidate telephone, video and data transmission.
+In hospitality, network convergence may bring together Voice over Internet Protocol (VoIP), high-speed internet access (HSIA), television delivered over IP (IPTV) and property management software.
 In building services, network convergence may consolidate clocks, door lock controllers, lighting, intercoms, solenoid valves, Wi-Fi access points and more.

-In a converged network, both IT devices (e.g., computers, servers and printers) and traditionally non-IT devices (e.g., clocks, intercom and video cameras) are connected to the same data network.
+In network convergence, both IT devices (e.g., computers, servers and printers) and traditionally non-IT devices (e.g., clocks, intercom and video cameras) are connected to the same data network.
 It can be achieved through different methods, such as data cabling, data outlets, patch leads and a network switch.
 Besides sending data, the connection can provide power to a device through a Power over Ethernet (PoE) switch to eliminate the need for an electrical outlet.

 Organizations can benefit from network convergence in many ways, depending on their specific industries and use cases.